-A standard is a formalized protocol that typically outlines rules or a collection of system-specific or procedural-specific requirements that must be met by everyone.
+A standard is a formalized protocol that typically outlines rules or a collection of system-specific or procedural-specific requirements that everyone must meet.
 People must follow this standard exactly if they wish to support policies.

 A protocol is the rules under which the procedure is done, used by two or more parties.

 A procedure enumerates lower-level processes and provides steps your employees need to adhere to your policies or complete a process.

 A process is a series of actions or steps taken to achieve a particular end.

 As your business scales and information security program matures, the needs for general security, network security, server security, and application security will change.

 We work alongside business and IT leadership to build a comprehensive information security program roadmap that outlines effective security management practices and controls specially tailored to manufacturing environments.
-Our team can help you anticipate gaps in your security program and develop clear standards for ensuring the integrity, availability, and confidentiality of your company’s essential data.
+Our team can help you anticipate gaps in your security program and develop clear standards for ensuring your company’s essential data integrity, availability, and confidentiality.

 Information Security Policy

 Defines the requirement for business units, supported by the information security team, to develop and maintain a security response plan.
 Information security policies typically cover a large number of security controls.
-The primary information security policy is issued by the company to ensure that all employees who use information technology assets within the breadth of the organization, or its networks, comply with its stated rules and guidelines.
+The company’s primary information security policy is to ensure that all employees who use information technology assets within the breadth of the organization, or its networks, comply with its stated rules and guidelines.
 This policy is designed for employees to recognize that there are rules that they will be held accountable concerning the sensitivity of corporate information and IT assets.

 Acceptable Use Policy

 A policy defines the standard for the creation of strong passwords.
 This policy includes the protection of those passwords and the frequency of change.

 Incident Response Policy